Birational geometry of moduli space of del Pezzo pairs: Introduction

 \subsection{Organization of the paper}

-In section \ref{2-K3}, we set up the moduli theory $P_d$ of del Pezzo pairs and discuss the relation of $P_d$ to the moduli space of K3 surfaces with anti-symplectic involution via period map.
-And then we introduce Baily-Borel compatification $P_d^\ast$.
-In section \ref{sect3}, we study GIT (partial) compactification for $P_d$.
-As an application, we compute the class group $\Cl(P_d^\ast)_\bQ$ of $P_d^\ast$.
-In section \ref{sect4}, we set up the HKL models $\cF(s)$ for $P_8^\ast$ and study the ADE type degenerations of smooth del pezzzo pairs $(X,C)$.
-This will be the geometric input for the arithmetic stratification in the next section.
-In section \ref{arithmeticstra}, we first study several towers of morphism between locally symmetric varieties.
-This gives an arithmetic stratifications on hyperelliptic divisor $H_h$ and unigonal divisor $H_u$.
-Then based on the arithmetic principle, we compute the pullback of $\Delta(s)=\lambda+sH_h+25sH_u$ on the towers and give the predictions for wall-crossings of $\cF(s)$.
+In the paper, we work over $\bC$.
+In \S \ref{2-K3}, we set up the moduli space $P_d$ of del Pezzo pairs and discuss the relation of $P_d$ to the moduli space of K3 surfaces with antisymplectic involution.
+We then introduce the Baily-Borel compactification $P_d^\ast$.
+In \S \ref{sec:GIT}, we construct GIT spaces $\overline{P}^{\mathrm{GIT}}_d$ and study the stability, which provides the GIT (partial)compactification for $P_d$.
+In \S \ref{sect4} we give a classification of $O(\Lambda_d)$ orbit of $(-2)$-vectors for all $d$.
+As an application, we compute the class group $\pic(P_d^\ast)_\bQ$ of $P_d^\ast$.
+In \S \ref{sect:HKL model}, we set up HKL models $\cF(s)$ for $P_8^\ast$ and complete the arithmetic prediction of wall-crossing of $\cF(s)$.
+In the two appendices \S \ref{Appa} and \S \ref{Appb}, we give the computational details on arithmetic stratification and geometric degenerations corresponding to the arithmetic stratifications.

 \addtocontents{toc}{\SkipTocEntry}